How to Achieve Full Body Fitness with Just 15 Minutes a Day

 - Duration: 1 minute

-- Form Cue: Sit back on your heels and extend your arms forward.
+- Form Cue: Sit back on your heels and reach your arms forward for a deep stretch.

 Conclusion